 Richmond RXVI schools provide a rich education for your children from kindergarten to high school graduation.
 Staff members are eager to fulfill their motto of “Raising standards by education for tomorrow — today.”
 Two elementary schools, one middle school, and one high school allow for a good and varied learning environment and activities without huge classes.

-Close to Richmond are academic and vocational training facilities that are open to students in high school and beyond: Lex LaRay Technical Center in Lexington (both secondary and adult classes), Wentworth Military Academy in Lexington, Metropolitan Community Colleges in Kansas City area (closest is Maple Woods, only 35 miles away), University of Missouri, Kansas City, and University of Central Missouri, a 4-year state university in Warrensburg.
+Close to Richmond are academic and vocational training facilities that are open to students in high school and beyond: Lex LaRay Technical Center in Lexington (both secondary and adult classes), Metropolitan Community Colleges in Kansas City area (closest is Maple Woods, only 35 miles away), University of Missouri-Kansas City, and University of Central Missouri in Warrensburg.
 All offer the advantage of being close enough to your Richmond home to be able to commute to a campus whether you are a full time or part time student.

 Your children are top priority, so when you need full or part time child care, there are many choices in Richmond.
 The Early Childhood Development Center and Head Start, as well as private daycare and preschools, provide full time or part time care.